We won’t let you listen to that inner voice that tells you that you can’t. Trust us, you can.

 Jamey is a co-founder of Tech Valley Game Space, and currently serves as the organization’s Executive Director.
 He is also the Creative Director of Spoony Bird, an independent game development studio devoted to serving up flighty experiments in bite-size portions.
 He has over 15 years of professional game dev experience, most recently as a Game Designer at Google DeepMind.
 Jamey was born and raised in the Albany area, and is deeply committed to fostering a more inclusive, approachable, and thriving creative community by supporting indie and aspiring game makers throughout the Capital Region.

 Taro Omiya – Chair

-Co-founder of Tech Valley Game Space (TVGS), and a Japanese-American indie game developer of eight years with over 40 games under his belt, Taro is a creative force dedicated to building a thriving game development environment in the Capital Region.
-A 2010 Computer Science graduate from Rensselaer Polytechnic Institute, Taro holds twelve years of cumulative professional software engineering experience, including Boeing.
-He has shifted his talents to helping non-profits around the region, such as serving as a board member for the International Game Developer Association (IGDA) Albany chapter for five years, and serving as Executive Director for the TVGS between April 2017 to February 2020.
+Online Engineer of NetherRealm Studios, co-founder of Tech Valley Game Space (TVGS), and a Japanese-American indie game developer of eight years with over 40 games under his belt, Taro is a creative force dedicated to building a thriving game development environment in the Capital Region.
+A 2010 Computer Science graduate from Rensselaer Polytechnic Institute, Taro holds more than a decade of cumulative professional software engineering experience, including Boeing.
+He has shifted his talents to helping non-profits, such as serving as a board member for the International Game Developer Association (IGDA) Albany chapter for five years, and serving as Executive Director for the TVGS between April 2017 to February 2020.